DominicBreuker/docker_tutorial/2_images_go/README.md

 ## Build the image + run the container

-You can now build with `docker build -t website:v2.0 .`.
+You can now build with `docker build -t local/website:v2.0 .`.
 Again, the base image is downloaded.
 No other dependencies are required as we use the web server native to Go.
-Run with `docker run -it --rm -p 8000:8000 website:v2.0` and the site should be available in your web browser.
+Run with `docker run -it --rm -p 8000:8000 local/website:v2.0` and the site should be available in your web browser.

+Fun fact: try out `docker image history local/website:v2.0` and you see a summary of what Docker did to create the image.